Paddo0/DECO3801-WinDash/Application/README.md

 ## Summary

-This solution includes the website implementation of the WinDash - Innovative Energy Monitoring app.
-The website application within this solution is designed to act as an ambient user interface to deliver useful information and graphics about the energy consumption of their household.
+This solution includes the implementation of the WinDash - Innovative Energy Monitoring app.
+The application within this solution is designed to act as an ambient user interface to deliver useful information and graphics about the energy consumption of their household.
 The user will have the ability to; set energy limits for their daily consumption to be notified when they will exceed this limit, have a AI/ML model show predictions of their expected daily / quarterly consumption, and view their current consumption statistics.
 To display this information to the user the website will be structured as seen below.

 ---

 ## Application Structure

+### Ambient Slideshow

+Navigating the back arrow or being inactive for long enough (60s) will lead users to the main ambient user interface which displays different mood-based images dependent on the amount of power that is currently being used.
+The criteria for 'high usage' is based on a multitude of their previous average usage.

 ### Dashboard / Home

 This will be the landing page of the website which will give a very brief overview of the consumption data.
-This page will also serve to redirect the user to every other webpage within the application.
+This page serves to redirect the user to every other webpage within the application and to display interesting facts about their usage that day that draws comparisons to everyday objects to help users visualize their power usage.

 ### Daily Statistics